Villag/create-denton/content/plugins/oa-social-login/readme.txt

 <em>I love your service the way it is, it's amazing how easy the logging-in-via-social-network is integrated into a wordpress website!</em>
 <strong>Martin S.</strong>

+<em>The site and the plugin are working magnificently.
+Thank you one million times for making your products/services available in the manner that you have.</em>
+<strong>Herman G.</strong>